exoclim/aeolus/docs/source/install.rst

 First, prepare the environment by conda-installing all the dependencies from the conda-forge channel ::

-  conda install -c conda-forge cartopy iris matplotlib numpy pip install latlon23
+  conda install -c conda-forge cartopy iris matplotlib numpy metpy xarray pip install latlon23

 Then install aeolus ::